Ynn/selfstar/intro-felix.md

 ### Stop/start using the command line :

-To stop a bundle use the *stop* command (where x is the bundle id):
+To stop a bundle, use the *stop* command (where x is the bundle id):
 {code lang=bash}
 stop X
 {/code}